Special Events, Studio

 Did you see that blue and white wedding dress photo in the blog post made from Shweshwe fabrics – WOW!

-A Crafter's Life, Studio, Sunflowers!
+A Crafter's Life, Agriculture Report, Studio, Sunflowers!

 Update on Memory Quilt